swastik-sourav-sahoo/KIIT-SAP-Portal-Automation/README.md

 <br>

 ## How To Run
 1. Download the project.
+The project is inside the SAP Automation directory.
+2. Download the Drivers & Jars directory.
+3. Add all the JARs to the Build Path Configuartion.
-2. Download Geckodriver and change the path in Action.java file line number 22.
+4. Give the path of Geckodriver in Action.java file line number 22.
-3. Save the file.
+5. Save the file.
-4. Run Launcher.java
+6. Run Launcher.java

 ## Implementation
 In this project, **Java EE, Firefox** and **Selenium** have been used along with **Eclipse** and **Geckodriver**.<br>